pallavi0902/ISQA8086/Background Research/README.md

 freshness and energy in their researches.

-One more topic that I would like to bring to the light of my report is regarding Linda Loring Nature Foundation advocacy and policy.
+One more topic that I would like to bring to the light of my report is regarding Linda Loring Nature Foundation **advocacy and policy**.
 I happened to read ‘A guide to measure Advocacy and Policy’, from which I learned that non-profit organizations and foundations measure their advocacy and policy work as there is no common evaluation approach exists in present.
 As Linda Loring Nature Foundation is a nonprofit